 Heavy-duty construction accommodates up to 200 lbs.
-Compatible with TV's between 55" to 80"; fits a wide range of VESA patterns.
+Compatible with TV's between 55 to 80 inches; fits a wide range of VESA patterns.
 Excellent maneuverability.
 Locking wheels prevent rolling.
 Built-in cable storage.
 Features a top camera tray and an AV shelf.
 Adjustable height.
 Rigorously tested for safety and stability.

 Assembly instructions leave a lot to be desired.
 Cable management holes are inaccessible when adjusted to the lowest height.

 Sturdy steel frame with a wide base for extra stability.
 Holds up to 100 lbs.
 VESA compatible.
 Fits both flat and curved screens.
 Caster wheels deliver smooth maneuverability and lock for stationary use.
 Telescoping columns make height adjustment a breeze.
 Triple load tested for complete user confidence.

 Directions aren’t the clearest.
 Smaller wheels might encounter some difficulty rolling from tiles onto carpets.

 Commercial grade steel delivers extra stability for flat screen TV’s weighing up to 100 lbs.
 Compatible with VESA patterns 600-400mm and under.
 Robust caster wheels roll seamlessly from surface to surface and lock into place for fixed use.
 Adjustable AV shelf.
 Integrated cable storage.

 Plastic AV shelf feels a bit flimsy.
 Height adjustments aren’t the easiest.

 Wide base combined with a powder coated steel frame deliver excellent stability and durability.
 Generous height adjustments are easier to navigate than most.
 Built-in cable management.
 Offers both a top and middle shelf for entertainment accessories.
 Compatible with a wide variety of VESA patterns.
 Hassle-free assembly.